My Mother Embodied Selfless Love

 by Henry Makow Ph.D.

-While the Illuminati are working overtime to make young women unfit for family, I'm glad to see Mother's Day enjoying a vogue.
-Restaurants are booked solid as families prepare to honor mothers for their sacrifice.
+While the Illuminati are working overtime to make young women unfit for family, I'm glad to see Mother's Day was enjoying a vogue before the #scamdemic.
+Restaurants were booked solid as families were prepared to honor mothers for their sacrifice.

-My biggest regret is that I never showed my love to my mother before she died in 1983 of breast cancer.
-I think she knew I loved her but at 33, I was still too self-centered to repay her in kind.
-With embarrassment, I remember sitting in her hospital room marking term papers.
+My biggest regret is that I never showed my mother how much I loved her before she died in 1983 of breast cancer.
+I think she knew I loved her but at 33, I was still too self-centred to repay her in kind.
+With shame, I remember sitting in her hospital room marking term papers as she lay dying.
+I used to be an asshole and still am on occasion.

 (Left.
 The nuclear family is the building block of a healthy society.
 Dad took this picture of us.)